MichaelKohler/reps-voting-analysis/README.md

 Add the required information to the ```config.json``` file.
 This can be gathered from the voting page / YouTube videos.

+For the `votingResultsFilePath` path, download the voting result page (the one with the comments) locally (HTML).

 Now you can run the script:

 ```